Frederic-K/rust-mini-calculator/README.md

 ## Why this project (MERN → Rust parallel)

-- In MERN, you'd create a small Node CLI with `readline` and pure JS functions for math.
+- In MERN, i'd create a small Node CLI with `readline` and pure JS functions for math.
-- Here, we do the same in Rust: standard input loop + small pure functions, compiled as a fast binary.
+- Here, i do the same in Rust: standard input loop + small pure functions, compiled as a fast binary.

 ## Features